 Did Your Baby Suffer From a Birth Defect?
 You May Be Entitled to Compensation

 If your baby suffered from a birth defect due to medication or medical malpractice, you may have a valid claim against the liable party.
 To find out, you will need to speak with a CT medical malpractice attorney.
-Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
+Contact Berkowitz Hanna today to schedule a no-obligation case evaluation.
 Call 866-479-7909 or contact us online to get started.